kaloyan-marinov/goal-tracker/README.md

 - Add styling to the frontend application

-- Implement a mobile client
+- Implement a "mobile client" (i.e. a mobile application that consumes the backend API)